Kirill-Tamogashev/ML_projects/README.md

 The majority of the notebooks is made as a course projects at Higher School of Economics and Deep Learning School.
 Here goes the list of directories and their content:

-1. *Audion* : includes a notbook with algorithms for speach preprocessing and a notebook with audio classification
+1. *Audio* : includes a notbook with algorithms for speach preprocessing and a notebook with audio classification

 2. *Basic_ML* : contains notebooks with implementaions of kNN, LinearRegression, Boosting and Recomendation system